 B. With the permission of the Dean of Science, Honours students may drop one of these courses, others may drop 2.
+See course description for details

 C. Standing in Experimental Physics will be weighted equally into the Physics lecture courses.